cryptomator/docs/docs/desktop/adding-vaults.md

 ## 2. Choose a Storage Location

 Next, choose where you want to save your vault.
+Since a vault is just a directory containing encrypted files, you need to store it somewhere.
 Usually this would be inside your cloud-synced directory.
 But you can choose any storage location, you like.

+Keep in mind that Cryptomator is not a sync tool.
+You still need the software from your favourite cloud storage service.

 In this example I want to encrypt files that get synchronized via Dropbox.